North Pacific and North Atlantic Storm Trend Outlook (January 2026 - April 2026)

 North Atlantic Storm Outlook

-The North Atlantic exhibits a progressive shift toward increased storm activity in the eastern basin throughout the quarter.
+The North Atlantic exhibits a progressive shift toward increased storm activity in the eastern basin throughout the period.
 While January brings elevated conditions to the northeastern Atlantic and Mediterranean, February and March see this pattern intensify and expand, with the Azores High remaining strong through February before weakening in March, allowing more frequent low-pressure systems to impact European waters.

 This forecast marks a departure from typical late-winter patterns, which usually see storm activity beginning to moderate by March.
-Instead, the eastern Atlantic and Mediterranean remain active through the quarter, with conditions in March resembling peak winter rather than early spring patterns.
+Instead, the eastern Atlantic and Mediterranean remain active through the period, with conditions in March resembling peak winter rather than early spring patterns.

 The mean significant wave height of the past five years (WNI analysis)

-• Unit: m
+- Unit: m

-• (Top) January, 2020-2024
+- (1) January, 2020-2024

 North Atlantic, January 2026